jayleighton/quiz-game/README.md

 ### Bugs

 #### Solved Bugs
-- The length of the category list was initally hard-coded which caused issues when adding additional categories.
+- The length of the category list was initially hard-coded which caused issues when adding additional categories.
     - The category length was updated to be dynamically calculated during the running of the game
 - Questions with special characters were formatted incorrectly.
     - Introduced the html unescape function to convert special characters to plain text